SeucheAchat9115/Ception/README.md

-Warning: This readme is currently AI generated and not manually checked!

----

 # Ception: A Deep Learning Framework for 2D and 3D Object Detection in Autonomous Driving

 Ception is a state-of-the-art deep learning and computer vision framework built on PyTorch, designed specifically for autonomous driving applications.
 It provides robust tools for 2D and 3D object detection, leveraging advanced perception techniques to ensure accurate and efficient scene understanding.
 This framework aims in replacing detectron2 or/and mmcv at some point.

-## Features
+## (Future) Features

 - **2D Object Detection**: Supports detection and classification of objects in images using cutting-edge algorithms and pretrained models.
+Model zoo to use 3rd party pre-trained weights (e.g. torchvision, detectron, mmdetection).
-- **3D Object Detection**: Offers advanced modules for understanding spatial geometry and detecting objects in 3D point clouds.
+- **3D Object Detection**: Offers advanced modules for understanding spatial geometry and detecting objects in 3D point clouds (similar to mmdetection3d).
+Inlcuded nuScenes and several other 3D perception datasets.
 - **PyTorch-based**: Built on the powerful PyTorch framework, ensuring flexibility and ease of use.
-- **Tailored for Autonomous Driving**: Optimized for autonomous driving scenarios, including real-time performance and robust handling of challenging environments.
-- **Poetry-managed**: Streamlined dependency management and environment setup using Poetry.
+- **Poetry-managed**: Streamlined dependency management and environment setup using Poetry (in the future uv).
 - **Pre-commit Hooks**: Ensures code quality and compliance through automated pre-commit checks.
-- **GitHub Actions**: Continuous Integration and Continuous Deployment (CI/CD) workflows for automated testing and deployment.
+- **GitHub Actions**: Continuous Integration (CI) workflows for automated testing using github actions.

 ## Installation
 ### Prerequisites

-- **Python**: 3.11+
+- **Python**: 3.12+
 - **CUDA**: For GPU acceleration (optional)
 - **Poetry**: For dependency and environment management